Consulate General of Norway, Houston explained

 U.S. states within its jurisdiction included Texas, Alabama, Arkansas, Florida, Kansas, Louisiana, Mississippi, Missouri, Nebraska, and Oklahoma.
 The consulate also covered the U.S. insular areas of Puerto Rico and U.S. Virgin Islands.[9]

-It previously served Haiti and Jamaica;[10] consular services for Jamaica and Haiti are now done at the Norwegian embassy in Havana, Cuba.[11]
+It previously served Haiti and Jamaica;[10] consular services for Jamaica and Haiti are now provided by the Norwegian embassy in Havana, Cuba.[11]
 [12]

 See also